Skip to product information

 After use, rinse quickly with lukewarm water, wipe off any excess water with a soft cloth, and then dry thoroughly in the shade.

-Enjoy the changes that occur over time as the tea stains and hot water ingredients slowly seep into the clay, giving it a moist, deep color.
+Enjoy the changes that occur over time as the tea stains and ingredients from the hot water slowly seep into the clay, making it moist and richer.

-A unique scene created by the clay that embodies the spirit of wabi-sabi and the flames of the climbing kiln.
-Ichino Shinsui's Tamba tea bowl brings a quiet sense of tension and warmth to the tea ceremony, transforming a cup of matcha into a special moment.
-Please keep it in your hands for many years to come and enjoy the "Tamba scenery" that deepens with the years.
+A unique scene woven by the clay, which embodies the spirit of wabi-sabi, and the flames of the climbing kiln.
+Ichino Shinsui's Tamba tea bowl brings a quiet sense of tension and warmth to the tea ceremony, transforming a cup of matcha into an exceptional moment.
+Please cherish it for many years to come, and enjoy the "Tamba scenery" that deepens with the passage of time.

 History of pottery making

-• 1957: Born in Tachikui, Tanba as the eldest son of the first Shinsui
+• 1957: Born in Tachikui, Tanba as the eldest son of the founder Shinsui

 • 1983: Received the Cultural Association Award at the Prefectural Crafts and Arts Exhibition